This plugin provides the ability to generate simulated historical data based on real world processes.

 }

-• Backfill int The number of days of historical data to generate.
+: the number of days of historical data to generate.
 The Simulator will randomize a start date for each sequence.
-Default value is 30 days.
+Default value is30

-• StatePath string The path where the Simulator will store its running state.
+: the path where the Simulator will store its running state.
 This allows a seamless restart after tag modifications or additions have been made to the sequence definitions.
+Examples include"C:\\Timebase\\Collector\\Simulator\\State"

 Sequence Definition